Difference Between Inventory and Stock

 |Context||It is used in an accounting context.||It is used in a business context as it directly affects the top line of the company.|

 |Valuation||Inventory is valued at the cost incurred by the company using valuation methods like FIFO, LIFO and Average Cost.||It is valued at market value i.e. the selling price at which it is sold to the customers.|

-|Frequency||It is valued just before the end of financial reporting period.
+|Frequency||It is valued just before the end of a financial reporting period.
 It is valued infrequently as compared to stock.||It is valued at quite frequent intervals and sometimes even on a daily basis.|

 |Example||Cars as well as spare parts sold by a car dealer to its customers||Biscuits sold by a biscuit manufacturing company to its customers|

-On the other hand, a stock is used in more of business context which is valued at the selling price and hence it directly affects the top line of the company.
+On the other hand, the stock is used in more business context which is valued at the selling price and hence it directly affects the top line of the company.
 So stock valuation is more concurrent as it takes the market value into the account whereas inventory is valued at the cost at which the company had to incur to procure the raw material, process it and finally sell it to the market.

 Inventory includes finished products, work-in-progress products and the raw material used to produce the finished and work-in-progress products.
 Whereas stock refers to any type of product that is sold by the company to its customers to generate revenue.

-Inventory is used more in an actuarial sense rather than business context whereas stock is more contemporary in terms of valuation.
+Inventory is used more in an actuarial sense rather than a business context whereas stock is more contemporary in terms of valuation.
 Inventory valuation is usually done just before the financial reporting period ends but stock audit usually happens on very frequent intervals or sometimes even daily basis.
 Though there are many ways to inject money into the business like by sale of assets, it does not count as revenue.
 Cash flow from selling a stock is counted as a valid revenue stream.